Drama Australia Research Award – Distinguished research thesis

 Eligibility for the Drama Australia Research Award nominations are open to members of Drama Australia either as the nominee (research degree graduate), or the nominator (thesis supervisor).

-Research Award Nomination due date is coming soon.
+Research Award Nomination due date is 31st May 2024.

 For more information contact Christine Hatton, Director of Research: Christine.Hatton@newcastle.edu.au